“The best bridge between despair and hope is a good night’s sleep.”

 - Longer Sleep Window: Since you know you’ll be woken up a few times per night, try to go to bed earlier so you get more sleep between those wakings.

-If you work overnight and sleep during the day, you are going against your body’s natural clock.
-Not only that, the world around you is awake when you’re sleeping, creating noise and activity that make deep sleep difficult.
+If you work overnight and sleep during the day, you are going against your body’s natural clock, and insomnia is a common result.
+This is especially true since the world around you is awake when you’re trying to sleep, creating noise and activity that make deep sleep difficult.
 There’s a condition called Shift Work Sleep Disorder which increases the risk for a host of medical conditions: breast cancer, diabetes, hypertension, heart disease, irritable bowel syndrome, menstrual problems, back pain, headaches, anxiety, and depression.
 If you can switch to day shift, that’s a healthier choice, but if that’s not an option, there are things you can do improve your sleep and mitigate this effect.
 I highly recommend this article from Nom Nom Paleo: Surviving the Night Shift.

 I’m not a medical practitioner, but there are some supplements well-researched to promote healthy sleep.
 Remember, what works for one doesn’t work for everyone.
 Consider supplements an experiment, and work with your healthcare team for recommendations personalized to you.

 - Magnesium: This is a mineral that supports health bodywide, and part of its magic is supporting healthy sleep.
 It’s difficult to get enough magnesium through diet alone.
-It used to be a mineral found naturally in the soil (and the vegetables grown in that soil), but modern soil is depleted.
 For an oral supplement, magnesium glycinate is a form that’s easily absorbed by the body.
 You can also apply magnesium oil to your skin, or even take an Epsom Salt bath before bed, which is relaxing as well as being rich in magnesium.

 - Melatonin: This is a hormone naturally released by our bodies to help us sleep.
 The best way to stimulate its production is to sleep in a pitch dark room with special blackout shades and put dark tape over all the led lights (commonly located on plugs and light switches).
 If you want to try a supplement, stick with a very low dose: 300 mcg.
 Most supplements are sold at a higher dose for a drug-like effect (3 mg is 65 times what the body produces naturally).
 The risk with that high a dose is that your natural melatonin production will stop.
 Research also shows that the lower dose (300 mcg) is more effective than the higher dose anyway.